eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 41 and now it is worth 441 hoard points.
-Your 'A Cloth of Shining' has 159 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 409 hoard points.
+Your 'A Cloth of Shining' has 191 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 54 and now it is worth 495 hoard points.
-Your 'A Cloth of Shining' has 105 polish power left. `
+You polished 'A very prize like prize' by 40 and now it is worth 449 hoard points.
+Your 'A Cloth of Shining' has 151 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 42 and now it is worth 537 hoard points.
-Your 'A Cloth of Shining' has 63 polish power left. `
+You polished 'A very prize like prize' by 64 and now it is worth 513 hoard points.
+Your 'A Cloth of Shining' has 87 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 547 hoard points.
-Your 'A Cloth of Shining' has 53 polish power left. `
+You polished 'A very prize like prize' by 13 and now it is worth 526 hoard points.
+Your 'A Cloth of Shining' has 74 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 548 hoard points.
-Your 'A Cloth of Shining' has 52 polish power left. `
+You polished 'A very prize like prize' by 20 and now it is worth 546 hoard points.
+Your 'A Cloth of Shining' has 54 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 555 hoard points.
-Your 'A Cloth of Shining' has 45 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 557 hoard points.
+Your 'A Cloth of Shining' has 43 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 573 hoard points.
-Your 'A Cloth of Shining' has 27 polish power left. `
+You polished 'A very prize like prize' by 12 and now it is worth 569 hoard points.
+Your 'A Cloth of Shining' has 31 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 3 and now it is worth 572 hoard points.
+Your 'A Cloth of Shining' has 28 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 5 and now it is worth 578 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 6 and now it is worth 578 hoard points.
 Your 'A Cloth of Shining' has 22 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 586 hoard points.
-Your 'A Cloth of Shining' has 14 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 587 hoard points.
+Your 'A Cloth of Shining' has 13 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 588 hoard points.
+You polished 'A very prize like prize' by 1 and now it is worth 588 hoard points.
 Your 'A Cloth of Shining' has 12 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 592 hoard points.
-Your 'A Cloth of Shining' has 8 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 593 hoard points.
+Your 'A Cloth of Shining' has 7 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left.
 Your 'A Cloth of Shining' vanishes, it must have been magic.`

 `polish the_secret_of_the_maze_prize`